-This module, offered during semester 1 for full time candidates, provides new entrants to the TVET sector with their first series of teaching engagements in TVET.
-For part-time students (mostly in-service lecturers), it provides an opportunity to assess their lecturing skills and knowledge against the standards designed for the programme.
+This module, offered during semester 1 for students completing the programme within the minimum timeframe, provides new entrants to the TVET sector with their first series of teaching engagements in TVET.
+For students completing the programme within the extended timeframe (mostly inservice lecturers), it provides an opportunity to assess their lecturing skills and knowledge against the standards designed for the programme.
 Students will be given the opportunity to demonstrate their theoretical learnings from the foundational, pedagogical, and practical (workplace-based) and situational modules and how these may come to life in the art of teaching.
-Students will furthermore be exposed to the broad college context, as well as the full range of venues (classrooms, laboratories, workshops, etc.), as their subject discipline demands.
+Students will furthermore be exposed to the broad college/vocational school context, as well as the full range of venues (classrooms, laboratories, workshops, etc.), as their subject discipline demands.
 They will also be able to demonstrate an understanding of the relationship with (and challenges between) the syllabi they will teach and the disciplinary subject knowledge they hold.
-At the same time, they will grapple with the assessment regime required in TVET Colleges.
+At the same time, they will grapple with the assessment regime required in TVET Colleges/vocational schools.
+Students are required to complete a four week period of teaching practice in a college/school.